The first thing to do is to read the articles on this website about

 up the coil in an even way.
 In particular you can avoid

-that that outer windings do not come into contact with inner windings.
+sure that outer windings do not come into contact with inner

 (This will make it less likely to get insulation breakdown within the

 wire is normally supplied on a plastic spool.
 When dispensing